liron-navon/SmoothScroll/README.md

 # SmoothScroll.js
-A small lightwaight library to implement browser smooth scroll without jquary, and with easy settings
+A small lightwaight (2.26 KB) library to implement browser smooth scroll without jquary, and with easy settings

 It is very easy to setup by just calling: